WALKING AROUND THE MUSEUM IN THE CARENTAN AREA

 11 minutes from the museum by car or 36 minutes by bike, take the direction of Isigny-sur-mer and its well-known cooperative dairy (see how to get there).
 Don’t be put off by the industrial aspect of this flagship of the food industry and push on to the factory outlet where you can buy cheese but above all, wonderful Italian-style ice creams.

-To discover the origins of Mickey’s dad, go to Isigny-sur-mer where the story will be told to you during a visit to the free museum for young and old.
+By the way!
+Did you know that the name Disney comes from the town of Isigny?
+To find out about the origins of Mickey’s dad, head to Isigny-sur-mer, where the story will be told to you during a visit to the museum, which is free of charge for young and old alike.

 And speaking of gourmet pleasure…